-With stunning flowers loved by pollinators and humans alike, coneflowers are a popular perennial plant offering a host of uses and benefits.
+With stunning flowers loved by pollinators and humans alike, coneflowers (Echinacea) are a popular perennial plant offering a host of uses and benefits.
 These symbolic flowers are native to the Eastern United States and are low-maintenance.
 While you can grow coneflowers from seed, they are most commonly planted as transplants.
-We’re going to cover all you need to know about transplanting coneflowers, including how to divide coneflowers in your garden.
+In this guide, I’ll cover all you need to know about transplanting coneflowers, including how to divide coneflowers in your garden.

 - What is Transplanting and Division?